-Participants of DD Waiver services have the same rights and responsibilities as other US Citizens.

-- A participant's rights should only be restricted as a last resort, and should be done in a way that protects their dignity. - The plan of care team must follow specific steps in order to restrict a participant's rights. - Providers must ask questions, voice concerns, and work to lessen restrictions over time. - 5.
-Providers cannot restrict a right if it is not specifically listed in the IPC.
+- Participants of DD Waiver services have the same rights and responsibilities as other US Citizens. - 2.
+A participant's rights should only be restricted as a last resort, and adhere to rules established in Chapter 45. - 3.
+Case managers must ask questions of the IPC team, voice concerns, and work to lessen restrictions over time. - 4.
+Providers cannot restrict a right if it is not specifically listed in the IPC. - 5.
+Teams are encouraged to use the Rights Restriction Review Tool